Dinhhai94/course-materials/Wk1Mod3.md

     ```
 2. Inside of your new `blog/index.html` file, create a short blog post welcoming readers to your blog (no more than 5 sentences of content).
 More important than the content will be the *page structure* and *layout*.
 Make sure to include the following elements in your post as separate `<div>`s:
     1. A header area (with your blog title/subtitle, and maybe a splash photo)
-    2. A nav bar area (with links to other pages in your Portfolio site)
+    2. A navigation bar area (with links to other pages in your Portfolio site)
     3. A content area for the text content of your post.
     4. A footer with some contact info and copyright information.
 3. Inside the content area, make sure that you've used at least one of each of the following: